 - the Rhine (in Alsace and Germany)

-France is home to the 2nd highest mountain in Europe, after Mount Elbrus in Russia.
+France is home to Mont Blanc, the 2nd highest mountain in Europe, after Mount Elbrus in Russia.
 It rises to over 4808m above sea level.

-☞ READ MORE: Quiz: Do you know your French Geography?
+☞ READ MORE: Do you know your French Geography?
+(With Quiz)

 There are over 1600 types of cheese in France.
 As General Charles de Gaulle once said, “How can you govern a country that has so many varieties of cheese?”
 (In case you are wondering, these are our top favorite classic French cheeses.)